 Formatting guidelines and LaTeX/Word templates can be found here.

-Student submissions will be peer-reviewed and selections will be made on the basis of their contribution to the colloquium goals, strength of research direction, and the advisor’s assessment.
-Accepted submissions will be printed for colloquium participants.
+Student submissions will be reviewed by the DC Chairs and selections will be made on the basis of their contribution to the colloquium goals, strength of research direction, and the advisor’s assessment.
+Accepted submissions will be printed for colloquium participants, but will otherwise remain confidential.

 Doctoral Colloquium Chairs